 See, I told you those mason jars were awesome for lots of projects!

 How about this little cutie?
-Made from terra cotta pot and saucer with a glass bowl for the treats.
-So cute!
+Made from a terra cotta pot and saucer with a glass bowl for the treats.
+How cute!

-Here are some great ideas for DIY dog beds, so your furry family member can sleep like a king or queen! 🙂
+Here are some great ideas for DIY dog beds.
+Now your furry family member can sleep like a king or queen! 🙂

 This one is made from an old drawer and kitchen cabinet door.